bittorrent/webui/README.md

 # Web UI Interface

 Be aware that the master branch is not fully functional.

-It was branched from https://github.com/bittorrent/webui which was broken as fuck.
+It was branched from https://github.com/bittorrent/webui which is broken as fuck.

-Things fixed/changed:
+## Things fixed/changed

 * added a build.sh to generate webui.zip, loosely based off build script from [afool622's material design webui](https://github.com/afool622/webui).
 Make a backup of your webui.zip and run it via WSL
 * merged [updated DOM file PR by deepak1556](https://github.com/bittorrent/webui/pull/12)